-The Los Angeles Water Board compiled the cost of complying with TMDL waste load allocations assigned to MS4 discharges in a staff memo titled “2020 Regional MS4 TMDL Compliance Costs,” dated July 17, 2020 (TMDL Staff Report Cost Memo).
+The Los Angeles Water Board compiled the cost of complying with TMDL WLAs assigned to MS4 discharges in a staff memo titled “2020 Regional MS4 TMDL Compliance Costs,” dated July 17, 2020 (TMDL Staff Report Cost Memo).
 Using costs estimated during the establishment of TMDLs, the TMDL Staff Report Cost Memo estimated the total capital cost of implementing the 45 TMDLs included in the Order to be $5.75 Billion with total annual operation and maintenance (O&M) costs of $482.29 Million.
 The total 20-year costs add up to $15.62 Billion in 2022 dollars.

 In response to a request by the Santa Ana Water Board, the Permittees for the Counties of Orange, Riverside, and San Bernardino submitted the total costs of compliance with TMDLs.